 In year one, students on the Economics pathway can do either ACFI101 or ECON159 in semester one.
 In semester two they can do either ACFI102 or ACFI103.

-Students on the Finance pathway must complete all compulsory modules listed and ACFI101 and ACFI103.
+Students on the Finance pathway have no optional modules and must complete ACFI101 and ACFI103.

-Students on the Data and Econometrics pathway must complete all compulsory modules listed and ECON159 and ACFI103.
+Students on the Data and Econometrics pathway take the same modules as the Economics pathway excluding ACFI101 and ACFI102.